rehierl/node-tree-outliner/1-3-0-sequences/1-4-5-infix-prefix-suffix-2.md

 <!-- ======================================================================= -->
 # Infix, Prefix, Suffix

-Note that ...

-* The following definitions will be referred to as "index-based".
+* The following definitions will be referred to as being "index-based".
 * Any non-empty infix `t` may appear several times within the corresponding sequence `s`.
 That is, there may be more than one offset at which `t` can be located in `s`.
-* The concatenation-based definitions still apply.
+* The index-based definitions require non-empty sequences.
+That is, under these definitions, the empty sequence `[]` is not understood to be a subsequence of any sequence, which is obviously in contrast to the `subset-of` operator.

 <!-- ======================================================================= -->
 ## infix/substring